Europe

 8. See Lanzarote from the Sky

-If you’re a thrill seeker, and the other entries on this list haven’t quite tickled your fancy, this Parasailing Activity in Puerto del Carmen might just be for you.
+If you’re a thrill seeker, and the other entries on this list haven’t quite tickled your fancy, one of the most exciting things to do in Lanzarote is this Parasailing Activity in Puerto del Carmen.
 Once you’ve learned how to safely use the equipment, you’ll be pulled along by a boat until you take flight, soaring to heights of up to 60 metres (200 ft).

 9. Go on a Day Trip to La Graciosa